jgmcalpine/ArkSwap/README.md

 **Something Went Wrong Path:**
 Connect Wallet --> Deposit --> Set amount to swap --> Check 'Simulate Backend Crash' --> Request Quote --> Enter L1 Address --> Confirm Swap --> Move blockchain forward 24 blocks (```./scripts/mine.sh 24```) --> Claim Refund --> Boom!
 Even if the Market Maker disappears, your funds are yours.

+## 🚧 Phase 2: Protocol Parity & The Unilateral Exit

+We are currently upgrading ArkSwap to move from a **Simulated L2** to a **Cryptographically Complete L2**.

+While the current version demonstrates the *Application Layer* (Swaps), Phase 2 targets the *Consensus Layer* (Exits).
+We are replacing the mocked ASP infrastructure with a fully compliant implementation to demonstrate the "Nuclear Option" of the Ark Protocol.

+**The Upgrade Scope:**
+*   **True Round Settlement:** The ASP will no longer "pretend" to finalize rounds.
+It will construct and broadcast actual **Transaction Trees** to the Bitcoin Regtest network.
+*   **Connector Management:** The Client will download and verify the specific branch of pre-signed "Connector Transactions" required to secure their VTXOs.
+*   **The "Red Button" (Ark Exit):** We will implement the **Double Unilateral Exit** directly in the dashboard.
+Users will be able to simulate an ASP failure and manually broadcast the multi-stage transaction chain (Pool → Connector → Branch → Leaf) to recover their funds on L1 without permission.

 ## 🤝 Contributing

 We welcome contributions!
 Please note that this project deals with financial cryptography, so we enforce strict quality controls.